ISDementyev/pmUE/README.md

 ### Acknowledgement
 If you use any of the code listed here (or the entire plugin) please say so in the acknowledgements section of your published media (e.g. journal, article, video, etc.).

-A good template: "The molecular visualization was performed using pmUE (https://github.com/ISDementyev/pmUE)"
+A good template: "The molecular visualization was performed using pmUE (https://github.com/ISDementyev/pmUE)".

+Of course, you may write this in whatever language is required for you to write in.